Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

 Likewise, to the tutors for helping through to completion on this.

-And for the main teacher at the City of Bristol College.
+And to the main teacher at the City of Bristol College.

 Big Thanks.